theor/commandline/README.md

 It allows you to display an help screen with an high degree of customization and a simple way to report syntax errors to the end user.
 Everything that is boring and repetitive to be programmed stands up on library shoulders, letting developers concentrate on core logic.
 __This library provides _hassle free_ command line parsing with a constantly updated API since 2005.__

+Project status and future
+---
+This fork contains the latest pull requests from the original project (since the original developer seems to have vanished).
+I will not, however, actively develop it.
+You can make pull requests, I will merge pull requests to the original project, and I will fix bugs as I come across them, but I will not add new features.

+You can take a look at alternative libraries like [ManyConsoles](https://github.com/fschwiet/ManyConsole) (c++ style) and [clipr](https://github.com/nemec/clipr) (python style).

 Compatibility:
 ---
   - .NET Framework 4.0+ Client Profile